sudharsan-munusami/HARTFORD_ASSIGNMENT_SUDSM_AWS/README.md

 ### Deploying the code in local machine
 We will first deploy the code from our local machine before running it on SageMaker Notebook instance.
 This is done as follows:
   - The "xgboost_inbuilt_updated.ipynb" needs to be changed a little bit to deploy it in local machine.
-  - We create a branch "local_deployment" in the repository for this purpose.
   - Make the following changes in "xgboost_inbuilt_updated.ipynb"
     - Change "role = get_execution_role()" and mention the role name directly.
 For eg, "role = 'role_name_here'".
   - Open the Ubuntu terminal in your local machine and follow the below steps to preprocess:
-    - Setup the Git environment by cloning into the "local_deployment" branch.
+    - Setup the Git environment by cloning into the branch.
     - Open a python virtual environment
     - Install necessary packages (sagemaker, pandas, s3fs, fsspec)
     - Configure aws using your access key and access ID